-José ViñalsFinancial Counsellor and Director
+José ViñalsFinancial Counsellor

-Monetary and Capital Markets Department, IMF
+Director of the Monetary and Capital Markets Department